-The flexible \ddml syntax allows specifying different sets of covariates for different learners.
-This flexibility can be useful as, for example, linear learners such as the lasso might perform better if, for example, interactions are provided as inputs, whereas tree-based methods such as random forests may detect certain interactions in a data-driven way.
-Here, we use interactions and second-order polynomials for \texttt{cvlasso}, but not for the other learners.
+The flexible \ddml syntax allows specification of different sets of covariates for different learners.
+This flexibility can be useful as, for example, linear learners such as the lasso might perform better if interactions are provided as inputs, whereas tree-based methods such as random forests may detect certain interactions in a data-driven way.
+Here, we use interactions and second-order polynomials for the cross-validated lasso, but not for the other learners.

 This application has only one treatment variable, but \ddml does support multiple treatment variables.
 To add a second treatment variable, we would simply add a statement such as \texttt{ddml E[D|X]: reg D2 \$X} where \texttt{D2} would be the name of the second treatment variable.
 An example with two treatments is provided in the help file.